 - Multi-agent conversations: Conversations cannot be served by more than one agent at a time.

 - Proactive triggers: Messaging is currently reactive-only.
 The Web Widget cannot open without direct customer action.
 However, Sunshine Conversations does provide a workaround.

 - Conversion tracking: Business goals cannot be set based on conversion tracking.

 - Visitor metadata: Visitor metadata is not collected.

-- File attachments: Agents and customers can add attachments of up to 50MB; however, private attachments are not currently supported.
+- Private file attachments: Agents and customers can add public attachments of up to 50MB; however, private attachments are not currently supported.
 See Working with attachments for more information.

 - No support for the Data Center Location add-on: Data residency for non-US and EU customers will be available in the future.